 Step 1: Make the sugar cookie dough

-Use your hands to knead the dough into a smooth ball, trying not to overwork the it.
+Use your hands to knead the dough into a smooth ball, trying not to overwork it.
 The dough should be smooth and slightly tacky, but not sticky.

 If the dough is too dry, add water slowly in 1 teaspoon increments and knead it into the dough.
 If the dough seems too wet, knead in 1 teaspoon of flour, again kneading gently until the dough reaches the right texture.